cerner/fhir.cerner.com/content/millennium/r4/medications/medication-request.md

 _Implementation Notes_

 We use the intent field to determine if a medication is an authorization or a medication reported by a patient.
-In the reported field, we support "Plan" and "Order" accordance with the US Core Profile changes.
+In the reported field, we support "Plan" and "Order" in accordance with the US Core Profile changes.

 ### Authorization Types